Unpaired Image Translation to Mitigate Domain Shift in Liquid Argon Time Projection Chamber Detector Responses: Main Contributions

 \section{Main Contributions}

 \begin{itemize} \item We show the feasibility of using UI2I translation techniques to perform domain translation on \tpc data.
-The four UI2I translation algorithms studied in this work manage to correctly capture the ``content'' of the data and preserve it during the domain translation. \item We demonstrate that UI2I translation techniques can be used to reliably mitigate the domain shift effects on \tpc data and can provide up to $80\%$ reduction in domain shift error of a downstream signal processing algorithm. \item Likewise, we show that UI2I translation methods can be used to improve the realism of the \tpc simulation, suggesting the viability of using UI2I translation methods as a post-processing step to obtain a more realistic simulation. \item The now-available \dst dataset demonstrates the common source of the \tpc detector domain shift in a controllable manner.
+The four UI2I translation algorithms studied in this work manage to correctly capture the ``content'' of the data and preserve it during the domain translation. \item We demonstrate that UI2I translation techniques can be used to reliably mitigate the domain shift effects on \tpc data and can provide up to $80\%$ reduction in domain shift error of a downstream signal processing algorithm. \item Likewise, we show that UI2I translation methods can be used to improve the realism of the \tpc simulation, suggesting the viability of using UI2I translation methods as a post-processing step to obtain a more realistic simulation. \item We release a \dst dataset demonstrating the common source of the \tpc detector domain shift in a controllable manner.
 The dataset also displays unique features of scientific datasets not commonly shared by natural images, such as signal sparsity, lack of upper/lower limits on pixel values, and exact knowledge of the correct translations.
-This dataset is expected to help with future development of additional scientifically sound domain translation algorithms. \end{itemize} }
+This dataset is expected to help with the future development of additional scientifically sound domain translation algorithms. \item Finally, we compare the translation performance of four UI2I translation methods (\cyc~\cite{zhu2017unpaired}, \acl~\cite{aclgan}, \uga~\cite{ugatit}, \uvc~\cite{torbunov2022uvcgan}) on the \dst dataset.
+Our results demonstrate that the \uvc algorithm significantly outperforms other methods across a wide range of metrics, and introduces the least amount of artifacts into the translated data.
+These results suggest that \uvc may serve as an effective basis for further development of UI2I translation methods in scientific data processing. \end{itemize} }